Goodwood Circuit

-Goodwood Circuit is a historic venue for both two- and four-wheeled motorsport in the United Kingdom.
+Goodwood Circuit is a historic venue for both two- and four-wheeled motorsports in the United Kingdom.
 The 2.367 mi circuit is situated near Chichester, West Sussex, close to the south coast of England, on the estate of Goodwood House, and completely encircles Chichester/Goodwood Airport.
 This is the racing circuit dating from 1948, not to be confused with the separate hillclimb course located at Goodwood House and first used in 1936.